akanadocs/docs-test/sp/performance-tuning.md

 #### <a name="separating-policy-manager-features"></a>Splitting features into smaller, subordinate features

-Akana has futher provided the ability to split certain features that would typically be installed on a single container into sub-ordinate features that can be installed on separate containers.
+Akana has further provided the ability to split certain features that would typically be installed on a single container into sub-ordinate features that can be installed on separate containers.

 There are currently two features that can be split up this way: